gavinsimpson/fromthebottomoftheheap/_posts/2011-06-12-additive-modelling-and-the-hadcrut3v-global-mean-temperature-series.md

 - Time series
 active: blog
 category: R
-excerpt: "[Earlier, I looked at the HadCRUT3vgl data]({{ site.url }}/2011/06/11/global-warming-since-1995-now-significant/ 'Global warming since 1995 &apos;now significant&apos;') set using generalized least squares to investigate whether the trend in temperature since 1995 was statistically significant.
-Here I want to follow-up one of the points from the earlier posting; namely using a statistical technique that fits a local, and not global, model to the entire time series and see how that informs our knowledge of trends in the recent period."
 ---

-{{ page.excerpt | markdownify  }}
+[Earlier, I looked at the HadCRUT3vgl data]({{ site.url }}/2011/06/11/global-warming-since-1995-now-significant/ 'Global warming since 1995 &apos;now significant&apos;') set using generalized least squares to investigate whether the trend in temperature since 1995 was statistically significant.
+Here I want to follow-up one of the points from the earlier posting; namely using a statistical technique that fits a local, and not global, model to the entire time series and see how that informs our knowledge of trends in the recent period.
 In this post, I'll be using the **mgcv** and **nlme** packages plus some custom functions I wrote to produce diagnostics plots of `gamm()` time series models and to compute derivatives of fitted splines using the method of finite differences.
 The latter can be loaded into R from my [github](http://github.com "github website") [repository](https://github.com/gavinsimpson/random_code "My github repository")

 {% highlight r %}